College Vaccine Checklist

 There are many places you can receive vaccines.
 The following list of locations should provide many of the vaccines typically required for enrollment in college.

 The student health center is located on campus and is usually only available to students.
 Depending on the school, students without insurance may get reduced cost vaccines, although this is not always the case.
 Students may pay for these health services with their own insurance, out of pocket or through the school’s health plan, if one is offered.
-Many health centers require appointment for most vaccinations, which can easily be made by emailing or calling ahead of time.
+Many health centers require appointment for most vaccinations, which can easily be made by emailing or calling ahead of

 Drug stores are beginning to provide more basic healthcare services.
 Drug stores with urgent care clinics provide a wide array of vaccines, including many not required or recommended by colleges, such as those for malaria.
 Anyone can get their vaccines here and appointments are not required.
 Most insurance policies are accepted here, but not required for payment, as patients can always pay out of pocket.